ScottLogic/blog/_posts/2025-07-11-making-digital-emissions-data-work-better.md

 We organise digital emissions into four categories that cover all aspects of technology use in organisations.

 **Upstream Emissions** include the carbon that went into producing the technology before a company acquires it.
 This covers manufacturing laptops and servers, building software, and shipping equipment.
-These emissions already happened, but they're become part of a company's total footprint.
+These emissions already happened, but they've become part of a company's total footprint.

 **Direct Emissions** cover the electricity a company uses to run their technology.
 This includes powering office computers, running servers in their own data centres, and keeping network equipment running.
 Companies have direct control over these emissions.